 Flash memory, the incumbent NVM technology, has several cost, scalability and complexity limitations when it comes to being embedded in next-generation Systems-on-Chips (SoCs) for applications like AI, which are being manufactured in the smallest process geometries.
 In addition, the fact that Flash read/write operations are generally done through accessing large blocks (versus bits) creates challenges for the embedded system architecture.
 It also negatively affects performance and power consumption and adds complexity to the Flash controller logic.

-The nature of Flash is also a challenge for analog chips, often leading designers to make compromises that can lead to decreased performance and higher cost.
-In addition, Flash has limited tolerance to high temperatures, radiation, and electromagnetic fields, making it a mismatch for many automotive, medical and industrial applications.
-Finally, Flash’s relatively high-power consumption can shorten a product’s battery life – a clear problem in areas such as battery operated and energy harvesting IoT devices.
+The nature of flash is also a challenge for analog chips, often leading device engineers to make compromises that can lead to decreased performance and higher cost.
+In addition, flash has limited tolerance to radiation and electromagnetic fields, making it a mismatch for many medical and industrial applications.
+Finally, flash’s relatively high-power consumption can shorten a product’s battery life – a clear problem in areas such as battery operated and energy harvesting IoT devices.

 All of these issues mean a new type of NVM is needed.
 Resistive Random-Access Memory (ReRAM or RRAM) technology overcomes the limitations of Flash by enabling much faster and lower-power memories that are much easier to manufacture.